thelilylang/lily/FEATURES_TODO.md

 - [ ] Check the visibility of the variant data type (linkage) -> analysis
 - [ ] Support of recursive data type -> analysis
 - [ ] Support of generic enum -> analysis
+- [ ] Support of enum call -> analysis
+- [ ] Make a register of all operators on this enum -> analysis

 #### Codegen (LLVM)